 - In accordance with the UAE visa photo criteria, two passport-size photos.

-- Evidence of the sponsor’s citizenship or lawful residency in UAE
+- evidence of the sponsor’s citizenship or lawful residency in the UAE

 - Evidence of UAE health insurance

 - documents of family ties for family visas, such as birth and marriage certificates.